formsandflows/PACo/README.md

 Rick

 ## Documentation
-Each canvas component has a documentation page which can be found in this GitHub repository in the folder "Canvas components".
+Each canvas component has a documentation page which can be found on the PACo website: [https://www.formsandflows.nl/paco/cc/](https://www.formsandflows.nl/paco/cc/)

-Links to documentation pages can be found [here](https://www.formsandflows.nl/redirects/paco-github-documentation).

-## Change requests
-You can use the form on [this](https://www.formsandflows.nl/redirects/paco-github-feature-request) page to submit a change request for:
-* a new canvas component.
-* a change to an existing canvas component.
-* a change to the canvas app **PACo Examples**.

 ## Report an issue
-You can use the form on [this](https://www.formsandflows.nl/redirects/paco-github-report-issue) page to report an issue with:
+You can use report an issue with PACo here on GitHub.
-* a canvas component.
-* the canvas app **PACo Examples**.